Top 5 Chat SDKs that make your app powerful and software development easy - DO OK

 • High price (499 USD/month)

-My impression: A beefy SDK with many custom features and vast UI options to modify the chat, e.g., the reply/thread options for messaging.
-The price follows a broad spectrum of features, so the cost of using this tool is quite high from the very beginning.
-Despite that, this is still my winner.
+My impression: A robust SDK with numerous customizable features and extensive UI options to modify the chat, such as reply/thread options for messaging.
+The pricing spans a wide spectrum of features, making the cost of using this tool relatively high right from the start.
+Nevertheless, this is still my top choice.

 Pros: